PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

 When working with attachments, files are uploaded to the **system/mail** folder on the server, and can be interacted with by the user.
 Only files in **system/mail** can be interacted with; If you specify a path to a different folder on the server, even if it is valid (such as the **system/load** folder), the user will not be able to interact with the file.

+### URL Columns

+You can define form columns as URLs.
+These columns have a special interaction to open a browser window and navigate to the specified URL (appears as a globe icon next to the column).

+To set a column as a URL column, it must contain the string **HOSTNAME** in its name, e.g. **PRIV_HOSTNAME**.
+For an example, see the HOSTNAME column in the CUSTOMERS form.

+### EMail Columns

+Form columns can be defined as email columns.
+These columns have a special interaction to send an email (envelope icon).

+To set a column as an email column, it most contain the string **EMAIL** in its name, e.g. **PRIV_EMAIL**.
+For an example, see the Email column in the CUSTOMERS form.

-## Address Columns
+### Address Columns

 Another option is to allow users to open Google Maps from within a form.
 For example, by selecting Map (in the Windows interface, from *Tools* in the top menu; in the web interface, from *Run*) from the address column in the *Customers* form, the user can open Google Maps to see the customer's location.
 In order for a form to have the option of opening a map, it must contain a special column named **ADDRESSMAP**.
 You can add this column to a customized form using your standard prefix (**XXXX_ADDRESSMAP**).

+ **Notes:**
- **Note:** It is not possible to add such a column to a standard form.
+- It is not possible to add such a column to a standard form.
+- Working with Google Maps requires an API key.

-## Special Date Columns
+### Special Date Columns

 As mentioned earlier, dates are stored in ***Priority*** as integers, which correspond to the number of minutes elapsed since Jan.
 1, 1988 (for example, Dec.
 31, 1987 = -1440).
 Hence, the date 01/01/1988 is stored as "0".
 Since ***Priority*** forms do not generally display zero values, this date is not displayed in form columns.
 If you want the value 01/01/1988 to be displayed in a particular column, the form column name must contain the string **BIRTHDATE** (e.g., the **BIRTHDATE10** column in the **USERSB_ONE** form).

 **Note:** When a new record is inserted into the database and the date column is empty, the system assigns a default value of 0 (i.e., 01/01/1988).
-If you use the above technique to display the date 01/01/1988, this value will appear in the date column of all such records.
+If you use the above technique to display the date
+01/01/1988, this value will appear in the date column of all such records.
 In this case, you may want to define another trigger, such that when a new record is inserted into the database and the date column in question is empty, the column receives a different default value (e.g., 01/01/1900).

 ## Sorting Data